 The ultimate effect of these laws when combined and the judicial principles of construction are applied is not easily apparent.
 Almost immediately after the Dobbs decision, it became apparent that legislators, healthcare providers, activists on both sides, and journalists were confused about what law applied and when.
-Several legislators and representatives from prolife organizations met and decided that it would be in everyone's interest to work off one cleaned-up law.
+Several legislators and representatives from pro-life organizations met and decided that it would be in everyone's interest to work off one cleaned-up law.
 People might want to debate what should be the law, but first, let's better state what is the law.

-The result is SB 2150, the purpose of which is to better express and effect what the Legislative Assembly has already enacted.
+The result is SB 2150, the purpose of which is to better express and implement what the Legislative Assembly has already enacted.
 It does this by:

-- (1) Expressing in one statute prohibitions previously enacted in separate statutes; - (2) Removing obsolete language and language made moot by the scope of other broader statutes; - (3) Making the language, definitions, and exceptions consistent; - (4) Clarifying ambiguous language; and - (5) Except when necessary to accomplish the above, not making any substantive changes to what the Legislative Assembly has already enacted.
+- (1) Stating in one statute prohibitions previously enacted in separate statutes; - (2) Removing obsolete language and language made moot by the scope of other broader statutes; - (3) Making the language, definitions, and exceptions consistent; - (4) Clarifying ambiguous language; and - (5) Except when necessary to accomplish the above, not making any substantive changes to what the Legislative Assembly has already enacted.

-Some other points about the bill are worth noting before we review the bill's provisions.
-First, we examined parts of the Century Code other than the trigger law and the Abortion Control Act that might be impacted and addressed them when appropriate.
-Second, the bill preserves the typical structure of the Century Code by placing direct criminal violations in the Criminal Code and keeping in the Abortion Control Act the requirements for abortions that are legal.
-Third, we do not believe that SB 2150 impacts, one way or the other, the current case before the North Dakota Supreme Court because the changes made in SB 2150 do not impact the issue presented in that case.
+Some other points about the bill are worth noting before we review the bill's provisions:

+- (1) We examined parts of the Century Code other than the trigger law and the Abortion Control Act that might be impacted and addressed them when appropriate. - (2) The bill preserves the typical structure of the Century Code by placing direct criminal violations in the Criminal Code and keeping in the Abortion Control Act the requirements for abortions that are legal. - (3) We do not believe that SB 2150 impacts, one way or the other, the current case before the North Dakota Supreme Court because the changes made in SB 2150 do not impact the issue presented in that case. - (4) The original version of SB 2150 concerned only amending the state's abortion prohibitions.
+Subsequently, the Attorney General's office suggested amendments to other abortion-related laws to make them consistent with SB 2150's changes and to clarify other parts of the Abortion Control Act.
+Here again, none of these changes substantively alter what the legislature has already enacted.
+Those suggestions were adopted by the Senate.